-- Make them routine.
-Putting eyeglasses on and taking them off should be part of the daily routine.
-Encourage your child to put them on in the morning when he or she dresses and take them off at night before going to bed.
+Set a schedule: Make their eyeglasses part of their daily routine.
+Encourage them to put them on in the morning when they get dressed and take them off at night before they go to bed.

 Pile on the praise: Let them know what a good job they’re doing every time they wear their glasses.

 If they just won’t do it, troubleshoot first.
 Is the prescription correct?
 If it is, explain again why they need them.
 And don’t forget to praise them when they wear them.

 Whether it’s prescription or not, protective eyewear is a great way to prevent injuries.
 It’s a good idea for any kid who’s into: